 This phase will cover the steps of installing the application and ensuring that it is being used in an optimized way.

-I’d like to bring up a topic we covered in the Identify Need and Submit Request phases – the Software Catalog.
+I’d like to bring up a topic we covered in the Identify Need and Submit Request phases of the software asset lifecycle – the Software Catalog.
 It functioned there as a gatekeeper, helping to ensure that a pre-defined standard list of items would be selected and that the SAM Team could manage by exception.
 When deploying software, the best practice is to ensure that any item in the Software Catalog has been packaged by your

 application packaging team.
 This will facilitate automation if your ITAM repository is integrated with your ITSM system.
 For example – a user submits a software request from the Software Catalog.
 Their manager approves, and as soon as that approval is given via a ticket, a workflow could kick off that would automatically trigger SCCM to push the deployment package to the end user’s device – all without the involvement of the Service Desk or SAM teams.